-Colombian composer James Diaz, currently based in New York and Philadelphia, composes music that strives to create unique sonic textures and environments.
-His music extends beyond exclusively concert music including projects that explore the potential of electroacoustic and mixed media settings.
-Deeply influenced by psychedelic-rock bands his music also draws from elements of the classical canon, renaissance music, modernist architecture, Latin-America landscapes, minimalism, and photography.
+Colombian composer/sound artist James Diaz, currently based in New York and Philadelphia, composes music that strives to create unique sonic textures, and environments.
+His music extends beyond concert music including interdisciplinary projects that explore the potential of electroacoustic and mixed media settings.
+Deeply influenced by the concept of psychedelia, and psychedelic rock bands, his music also draws from elements of the classical canon, architecture, Latin-America landscapes, and photography.

 James won the 2015 National Prize of Music in Composition from the Colombian Ministry of Culture for "Saturn Lights", his concerto for percussion trio and orchestra.
 The same year, his piece was recorded by conductor Mateo Sepulveda, and the REC Symphony, with James as the producer.

-James has been selected Composer Fellow at The Loretto Festival (2018), As a composer fellow, James wrote a piece for the Longleash trio and received lessons from Composer-In-Residence, Kate Soper.
-Similarly, James composed a piece for piano and electronics for the Grammy-Nominated duo ZOFO as Frances Richard Composer Fellow at the Gabriela Lena Frank Creative Academy of Music.
+James was selected as a composer fellow for the 2018 Loretto Project Festival.
+As a composer fellow, James wrote a piece for Longleash and received lessons from composer-in-residence, Kate Soper.
+Similarly, James composed a piece for piano and electronics for the Grammy-nominated duo, ZOFO as Frances Richard Composer Fellow at the Gabriela Lena Frank Creative Academy of Music.

 photo by Julia Gang

-James is currently pursuing a Ph.D. in composition at the University of Pennsylvania as a Benjamin Franklin fellow, where he studies with James Primosch and Anna Weesner.
-James holds an M.M. in Composition from the Manhattan School of Music, where he studied with Reiko Fueting and received the Nicolas Flagello Award and the Saul Braverman Award for outstanding achievement in Composition and Music Theory, respectively.
-James studied composition with Moisés Bertrán, Harold Vázquez, and Gustavo Parra at the National Conservatory of Music, receiving his B.M in Composition, Honor Grade, in 2015.
-He has attended master classes with composers including Kate Soper, Aaron Kernis, Gabriela Lena Frank, Chen Yi, Derek Bermel, Kalevi Aho, Lewis Nielson, and Anna Clyne.
-James initiated his music studies on theory, composition, and piano with Hugo Riaño, Diego Sanchez and Clarita Correa, respectively.
+James is currently pursuing a Ph.D. in composition at the University of Pennsylvania as a Benjamin Franklin fellow, where he studies with Marcos Balter, and Anna Weesner.
+As the 2016 Banco de la República de Colombia's fellow, James earned an M.M. in Composition from the Manhattan School of Music, where he studied with Reiko Fueting and received the Nicolas Flagello Award and the Saul Braverman Award for outstanding achievement in Composition and Music Theory.
+James studied composition with Moisés Bertrán, Harold Vázquez, and Gustavo Parra at the National Conservatory of Music, received his B.M in Composition, in 2015.